 My name is Grace Harrison.
 I am a qualified and accredited psychotherapist and counsellor.
-I hold a Masters with Honours in Integrative Psychotherapy with Dublin City University and a Bachelor of Arts with Honours in Psychology and Sociology with the University of Limerick.
-I run a busy private practice in Ennis Therapy Centre, and I work part-time as a student counsellor in the Student Counselling and Wellbeing Service of the University of Galway, wherein I provide one-to-one counselling support to students of all ages and lead counselling groups on specific themes such as eating disorders, body image, anxiety, low mood, self-esteem and self-compassion.
+I hold a Masters in Integrative Psychotherapy with Dublin City University and a Bachelor of Arts in Psychology and Sociology with the University of Limerick.
+I run a busy private practice in Ennis Therapy Centre, and I work part-time as a student counsellor in the Student Counselling and Wellbeing Service of the University of Galway, wherein I provide one-to-one counselling support to students of all ages and lead counselling groups on specific themes such as eating disorders, body image, anxiety, low mood, self-esteem and healthy relationships.
 I practice in line with the IACP ethical framework and code of practice.

 In addition, I enjoy writing informative pieces on mental health topics, featuring on podcasts, and regularly joining Gavin Grace/ Alan Morrisey on the ‘Morning Focus’ Clare FM radio show to participate in discussions on mental health issues in the Irish context today.

 Individual Psychotherapy & Counselling